Average Office Electric Bill: Save on Commercial Energy Costs

 Fortunately, offices in commercial buildings can find savings in this cost category by working through a utility audit.

-While our most successful cost reduction categories for office clients are waste management, telecom, and managed print services, in this article, we will take a look at average office energy costs, the difference between energy billing audits and energy consumption audits, and how an energy audit can bring savings to offices.
+While our most successful cost reduction categories for office clients are waste management, telecom, and managed print services, in this article, we will take a look at the average office electricity bill, the difference between energy billing audits and energy consumption audits, and how an energy audit can bring savings to offices.

 Average Office Electricity Costs